vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 ::: info Plugin Options Name

-All key names in `plugins` option are the camelcase version of the plugin name, with the optional number `2` suffix removed.
+All key names in `plugins` option are the camelCase version of the plugin name, with the optional number `2` suffix removed.

 For example:

-- `vuepress-plugin-copy-code2` is controled by key name `copyCode`.
+- `vuepress-plugin-copy-code2` is controlled by key name `copyCode`.
-- `vuepress-plugin-md-enhance2` is controled by key name `mdEnhance`.
+- `vuepress-plugin-md-enhance2` is controlled by key name `mdEnhance`.

 :::